-The simulation results showed that the difference in soil water content between the different treatments is most distinct in the top 40 cm.
+The simulation results showed that the difference in soil water content between the treatments is most distinct in the top 40 cm.
 Figure 7 shows the vertical distribution of soil moisture following the irrigation for selected times.
-The 2-dimension distribution of soil moisture is shown in Appendix A Figures A4 and A5.
-Throughout the dry down following irrigation, the CC plots maintain higher volumetric water content in the top 20 cm.
-In the underlying 20 - 30 cm depth layers, however, the NT-CC plots maintain the lowest soil moisture.
+The 2-dimensional distribution of soil moisture is shown in Appendix A Figures A4 and A5.
+The CC plots maintain higher volumetric water content in the top 20 cm throughout the dry down following irrigation.
+However, in the underlying 20 - 30 cm depth layers, the NT-CC plots maintain the lowest soil moisture.
 While the NT-NO plots maintain a moderate soil water content in the top 20 cm compared to the other treatments, these plots maintain the highest water content in the 20 - 30 cm depth layers.

-320 Figure 7 Vertical soil water content distribution 0-, 24-, 48- and 72-hours after irrigation (treatment means).
+Figure 7 Vertical soil water content distribution 0-, 24-, 48- and 72-hours after irrigation (treatment means).
 Grey, dotted horizontal lines indicate the different soil boundaries.

-Changes in water storage over time following 4.8 cm equivalent depth irrigation (see Equation 5) are shown in Figure 8.
-The results show that immediately following the end of irrigation, the top 40 cm layers start to lose water (to evapotranspiration and drainage) while the deepest layer (60 - 100 cm) continues to gain water past 5 days after irrigation.
+320 Changes in water storage over time following 4.8 cm equivalent depth irrigation (see Equation 5) are shown in Figure 8.
+The results show that while the top 40 cm layers start to lose water immediately following irrigation (to evapotranspiration and drainage), the deepest layer (60 - 100 cm) continues to gain water past five days after irrigation.